Sharing is Caring

 The Sanganer Airport (Jaipur) is located at a distance of 11 km from the city center.
 There are direct flight services available to Delhi, Mumbai, Udaipur, Jodhpur, and Aurangabad.
 By rail-route, the city of Jaipur has direct links with Bikaner, Jodhpur, Udaipur, Ahmedabad, Secunderabad, Agra, Lucknow, Mumbai, Chennai and Kolkata.
 The Delhi-Jaipur National Highway is one of the finest in the country.
 The Rajasthan Roadways plies regular AC and deluxe coaches from Delhi.

-As we stated above, the hawa mahal was constructed in 1799.
+As we stated above, the Hawa Mahal was constructed in 1799.
 The palace was constructed as the royal palace.
-One of the most iconic features of the architecture is the large number of windows which were created in order to let the women of the Palace view the proceedings outside.
+One of the most iconic features of the architecture is the large number of windows that were created in order to let the women of the Palace view the proceedings outside.

 Tourist attractions nearby:

 Hawa Mahal is located in the proper city of Jaipur.
 That is why, when you’re visiting these tourist attractions, there are plenty of other tourist attractions nearby as well.
 Some of the other tourist attractions nearby are:

 When you’re in Jaipur, it is always a good idea to catch a glimpse of this iconic heritage of the city.
 It still stands tall after more than 200 years.
 It is a remark of the fine architectural skills of the Rajput regime who constructed it and used the palace as their royal residence.

 What are the timings and the entry charges?

 The HawaMahal can be visited from 09-30 to 16-30 hours.
 The entry charges for both Indians and foreign national is Rs 5.